Scyless/SB-hosts-filter/README.md

 Removes the default localhost config and adds my own config.

-Removes Reddit and Twitter from it, that was it's accessible.
+Removes Reddit and Twitter from it, that way it's accessible.

 Automatically applies the new  hosts file.